wf4ever/ro-manager/src/roverlay/roverlay.md

 ## Example: checklist evaluation of chembox data

-The Overlay RO service has been used to perform checklist evaluation of chembox data hosted by a server at Manchester University:
+The Overlay RO service has been used to perform checklist evaluation of chembox data hosted by a server at Manchester University.
+The sequence here assumes an Overlay RO service running on the local computer.
+The logic shown here is used in a script we used to evaluate all chembox chemicals, which can be viewed at [https://github.com/wf4ever/ro-catalogue/blob/master/v0.1/minim-evaluation/chembox_evaluate_rov.sh]().

 * Create RO for chemical whose description is to be evaluated: